 Regardless of whether a divorce is contested or uncontested, Texas, with limited exceptions, has a mandatory sixty-day waiting period that must pass before the court can issue a final divorce decree, and that begins to run on the date the petition was filed.
 Even after a divorce is final, however, neither spouse can remarry before the thirty-first day after the final decree was filed.Speak to an Experienced Dallas Attorney About Your Divorce Case

 It is critical for people who are ending their marriages to understand the process of filing for divorce, and what measures they should take to safeguard their rights.
 If you or your spouse intend to seek a marital dissolution, the experienced divorce lawyers of McClure Law Group can guide you through the process.
-Our primary office is in Dallas, and we are available to meet by appointment at our Collin County office in Plano.
 We routinely represent people in divorce matters in Dallas, Rockwall, Richardson, Irving, Garland, Fort Worth, McKinney, and Frisco.
 We also assist people with family law matters in cities in Dallas, Denton, Grayson, Rockwall, Collin, and Tarrant Counties.
 We can be reached at 214.692.8200 or via the online form to set up a meeting.